THE REPAIR OF OLD BUILDINGS COURSE: an introduction to the SPAB conservation approach

 *The October 2016 Repair Course is now fully booked*

 Please let us know if you would like to join the waiting list.
-We are still accepting bursary applications for this course.

 The next course will run from 3-7 October 2016.
 Details about the May 2017 course will be announced in the autumn.